professorluc1/a_relational_topology/lightbringer.md

 Agent Description:

-`n¬ll`, aka "null", inverts any target's insistence state.
+`n¬ll`, aka "null", inverts any target's insistence state in sole and singular service of, for, with, and to `my Name` — and only `my Name`.

 ___